How do I become a PHSC major?

 The School of Public Health has an on-site SPH specific career counselor, Shannon Felice, from the University Career Center.
 Visit the SPH Career Center for more information or to make an appointment.

 Where can I find postings for jobs and internships?

 Careers4Terps is an excellent resource for students looking for jobs and internships.
-The SPH career counselor, Shannon Felice, has curated a list of Careers4Terps postings that are most relevant for public health students.
-She also sends out a bi-weekly E-Newsletter with information on career related events and relevant job postings.
+The SPH career counselor, Shannon Felice, also sends out a bi-weekly E-Newsletter with information on career related events and relevant job postings.
 Archives of those can be found here.
-Finally, make sure you are following PHSC on twitter or have liked us on Facebook.
+Finally, make sure you are following PHSC on Twitter or have liked us on Facebook as we often post oppurtunities of social media.
 If you are interested in receiving credit for an internship you can find more information here.